opendatateam/udata/docs/quickstart.md

 The prefered way to test udata is to use the [docker images][] to easily have an up and ready udata instance.
-Pre-configured udata configuration with needed middlewares are given as examples.
+Pre-configured udata with needed middlewares are given as examples.
 You will need to install [docker]() and [docker-compose][] before getting started.

 ```